XaviArnaus/pyxavi/README.md

 A class that helps setting up a built-in logger based on the configuration in a file, handled by the `Config` module.

-For example, a `config.yaml` with parameters to configure the logger would look like this:
+For example, a `config.yaml` with all parameters to configure the logger explicitly defined would look like this:
 ```yaml
 # Logging config
 logger: